png261/king-and-pigs/README.md

 # Documentation
-For more details please see Documents generate by Doxygen: https://png261.github.io/king-and-pigs/
+For more details please see documents generate by Doxygen: https://png261.github.io/king-and-pigs/

 <!-- CONTACT -->
 ## Contact